Reconstruction of Fall-Related Injury Circumstances: A Case Report

 About the authors

-Andrey Svetlakov
+Andrey V. Svetlakov

-E.A.
+Academician Ye.A.
 Vagner Perm State Medical University

 Author for correspondence.